brainstormforce/contacts-in-mautic/readme.txt

 Display your Mautic Contacts count on your website

 == Description ==
 A very useful plugin to display your mautic contacts count on your website.
 This plugin generate the shortcode [mauticcount].
 Use this shortocde in your website & share your happy :) customer count with visitors.
-If you want to exclude anonymous contacts from count use shortcode `[mauticcount anonymous="0"]`.
+If you want to include anonymous contacts in count use shortcode `[mauticcount anonymous="on"]`.

 # Configurations